If you’re like me, you love self-hosting your own projects. But as the number of services you run grows, so does the list of DNS records.

 With our CoreDNS server now running, let's immediately verify it's answering queries locally before we go live.
 This local verification step is crucial as it confirms our setup works before we expose it to the internet.

 We'll use the dig command-line tool to do this.
 The trick is to query your own server's IP address directly, bypassing any other DNS resolvers.
-Remember to replace YOUR_SERVER_IPV4 with your server's actual public IPv4 address.
+When we query our server directly, we're bypassing public resolvers to test our server in isolation.

 First, let's confirm our server is authoritative for the zone by querying the SOA record: